 - Remote Worldwide destinations: 15–25 business days, sometimes longer when customs holds the package

-Add fulfillment of 2–5 business days, plus 0–10 days of customs at the destination, and the total door-to-door window on a Worldwide order is realistically 15–35 business days.
-That's roughly 3–7 calendar weeks for a single order.
+Add 2–5 business days of fulfillment, plus 0–10 days of potential customs hold at the destination, and the total door-to-door window on a Worldwide order is realistically 3–7 calendar weeks for most destinations.

 Customs is the wildcard.
 For low-value parcels, many destination countries clear under their de minimis threshold with no fee.
 For higher-value orders, customs can hold the package for inspection — sometimes days, sometimes weeks — before either releasing it with a duty bill or returning it for refusal.

 Set your product page expectations to the upper end of the range.
-A customer who quoted 4 weeks and got delivery in 3 is happy.
-A customer who quoted 2 weeks and got delivery in 4 opens a refund ticket.
+A customer who was quoted 4 weeks and received delivery in 3 is happy.
+A customer who was quoted 2 weeks and received delivery in 4 opens a refund ticket.

 For the wider transit picture across every region, the Printful global shipping guide walks through every region's standard and express windows.